caioggbarbalho/super-simple-dev-javascript-amazon-project/README.md

-# super-simple-dev-javascript-amazon-project
+# SuperSimpleDev Code-Along / AmazonProject

-Javascript code-along with SuperSimpleDev's JavaScript FullCourse Youtube Videos
+Javascript code-along with SuperSimpleDev's JavaScript FullCourse Youtube Videos.

-These videos contain 15h+ of high quality content and exercises
+These videos contain 15h+ of high quality content and exercises.

+This project is a **reproduction of some of Amazon's pages** and contain a working cart feature.

-The main topics are:
+## The main topics are:

   - JavaScript Sintax and Logic
   - Functions and Modules
   - DOM
   - Problem Solving
+  - Git

+*There were more projects on this course, but I choose to only upload this one on GitHub as the others were more like stepping stones*